sunnatcode/Uzmovie/README.md

 # Uzmovie
-I create this api for movies and series website
+I created this api project for movies and series website.
+I mostly used Token based authentication and viewsets